PascalVA/ackerspace.com/content/posts/building-a-rootless-container-host-with-containerd.md

 {{< notice tip >}}
-If you are running a rootful containerd service that is managing iptables rules you can still add an ip whitelist by using the `contidtionsV4` and `conditionsV6` directives as described [here](https://www.cni.dev/plugins/current/meta/portmap/).
+If you are running a rootful containerd service that is managing iptables rules you can still add an ip whitelist by using the `contidtionsV4` and `conditionsV6` directives in your cni configuration files at `/etc/cni/net.d/` as described [here](https://www.cni.dev/plugins/current/meta/portmap/).

 For example:
 ```